Catenation: Boron

 In dodecaborate(12) anion, twelve boron atoms covalently link to each other to form an icosahedral structure.
 Various other similar motifs are also well studied, such as boranes, carboranes and metal dicarbollides.

 Nitrogen

 Nitrogen, unlike its neighbor carbon, is much less likely to form chains that are stable at room temperature.
-Some examples of which are solid nitrogen, triazane, azide anion and triazoles.
-Even longer series with eight nitrogen atoms or more, such as 1,1'-Azobis-1,2,3-triazole, have been synthesized.
-These compounds have potentially use as a convenient way to store large amount of energy.
+But, there do exist nitrogen chains; for example, in solid nitrogen, triazane, azide anion and triazoles.
+Longer series with eight or more nitrogen atoms, such as 1,1'-Azobis-1,2,3-triazole, have been synthesized.
+These compounds have potential use as a convenient way to store large amount of energy.

 Phosphorus

 Phosphorus chains (with organic substituents) have been prepared, although these tend to be quite fragile.
 Small rings or clusters are more common.

 Sulfur

 The versatile chemistry of elemental sulfur is largely due to catenation.
 In the native state, sulfur exists as S8 molecules.
 On heating these rings open and link together giving rise to increasingly long chains, as evidenced by the progressive increase in viscosity as the chains lengthen.
 Also, sulfur polycations, sulfur polyanions (polysulfides) and lower sulfur oxides are all known.
 Furthermore, selenium and tellurium show variants of these structural motifs.